facebookresearch/hydra/website/docs/plugins/rq_launcher.md

 rq worker --url redis://:$REDIS_PASSWORD@$REDIS_HOST:$REDIS_PORT/$REDIS_DB
 ```

-An [example application](https://github.com/facebookresearch/hydra/tree/master/plugins/hydra_rq_launcher/example) using this launcher is provided in the plugin repository.
+An <GithubLink to="plugins/hydra_rq_launcher/example">example application</GithubLink> using this launcher is provided in the plugin repository.

 Starting the app with `python my_app.py --multirun task=1,2,3,4,5` will enqueue five jobs to be processed by worker instances: